 In 2018 we won the annual APCO award for the Personal Care Sector in recognition of positive outcomes in the Area of packaging sustainability.

 Integria Healthcare has participated in Clean Up Australia Day since 2015.
-In 2019 we became a sponsor of Clean Up Australia Day.
+In 2019 we became a sponsor of Clean Up Australia Day and we look forward to being a sponsor again in the years to come.

 - Did you know that Integria Healthcare is a member of the Australian Packaging Covenant Organisation (APCO)?